Kingdoms are the general way in which organisms are described.

 A kingdom is actually the broadest category within our normal classification system.

 Do not forget about grouping domains, but here we do not talk about subtle differences between the prokaryotic species.
-These are the four top kingdoms
+These are the four top kingdoms.

 These organisms come with a distinct nucleus.
-There are protists that form colonies (groups of single-cell organisms), some are acting more like small animals (they're moving around and come with larger cells).
+Some protists form colonies (groups of single-cell organisms), and some are acting more like small animals (they're moving around and come with larger cells).

-The Fungi kingdom consists of decomposers (they are absorbing nutrients).
+Fungi - The Fungi kingdom consists of decomposers (they are absorbing nutrients).
 Some of this kingdom's members are fungi, yeast, slime molds, mushrooms, and mold.